EgosOwn/onionr/readme.md

 # Development

 This software is in heavy development.
 If for some reason you want to get involved, get in touch first.

+## Disclaimer

+The Tor Project, I2P developers, and anyone else do not own, create, or endorse this project, and are not otherwise involved.